artart222/CodeArt/README.md

 ## TODO
 - [ ] Write different vimrc file for windows
 - [ ] Test installer and vimrc on macOs
+- [ ] Change package manager to chocolatey